Search our site

-If your income is higher than the limits in the table above, you can still get:
+If you have a family law issue and your income is higher than the limits in the table above, you may still receive:

-- a 45-minute appointment with a family advice lawyer (with a referral from a family justice counsellor),
+- brief advice from a family advice lawyer (with a referral from a family justice counsellor)

 - our publications on a variety of legal topics,